mininode/mininode/README.md

 ## Developing with Vagrant

-The included `Vagrantfile` runs Alpine Linux 3.4 and is meant for Virtualbox 5 on MacOS hosts.
-It mounts the mininode sources at /src via NFS.
+The included `Vagrantfile` runs the Alpine Linux edge release and is meant for Virtualbox 5 on MacOS hosts.
+It mounts the mininode sources at `/mininode` via NFS.
+It will update to the latest edge release on the first boot.

+Note that this assumes you've done `git submodule init` and `git submodule update` on the host system.

     vagrant up
     vagrant ssh
-    cd /src
+    cd /mininode
     make

 ## What's the point?